Home » Blog » A Double-Edged Sword: A Legal Analysis of an Overreach and Deficiencies in The South Africa’s Constitution

 Recommendation

-Regarding institutional racism, the true existence and constitutionality of AfriForum must be questioned in this country.
 The right to vote must be limited, citizens over 60 years old should not be allowed to vote, and people with criminal record also.
 By one having a criminal record they open a gate for suspension of their right to vote, this is fairness.
 Rehabilitation for certain crimes should not be entertained; crimes as sexual assault and murder must be subjected to death penalty punishment.
 If the justice system is concerned about wrongful convictions in these crimes, then it is time prosecutors and investigating officers do their job effectively to avoid wrongful conviction.
 For crimes against women and children, it is time now they are declared state of emergency in terms of section 37 of the Constitution.
 And in this duration, the international interference must be allowed for international countries to resolve these issues.
-The international court of justice has recognised the prohibition of systematic racial discrimination and the suppression of human rights as a norm that has its source in the United Nations Charter, convention, and customary international law[19].
-This systematic racial discrimination and suppression of human rights takes place within the country, and a country with a bad human rights record does not meet the requirements for collective recognition by the United Nation members.
+The international court of justice has recognised the prohibition and the suppression of human rights as a norm that has its source in the United Nations Charter, convention, and customary international law[11].
+Suppression of human rights takes place within the country, and a country with a bad human rights record does not meet the requirements for collective recognition by the United Nation members.

 Conclusion

 The South Africa’s Constitution stands as one of the most ambitious attempts at legal and social transformation in modern history.
 Yet, three decades into democracy, the chasm between its emancipatory vision and the lived experience of ordinary citizens remains stark.
-Racism and xenophobia persist in both overt and systemic forms, while gender-based violence and institutional racism betray the Constitution’s most sacred promises.
-Institutions tasked with healing historical wounds often replicate or entrench them, casting doubt on the depth of the country’s commitment to substantive equality and human dignity.
+Gender-based violence betray the Constitution’s most sacred promises.
+The blueprints crafted to heal historical wounds often replicate or entrench them, casting doubt on the depth of the country’s commitment to substantive equality and human dignity.
 Moreover, the broad enfranchisement of all citizens, without sufficient safeguards, has introduced vulnerabilities that threaten democratic stability and governance.
 The Constitution’s authority must not rest solely on its celebrated text but must be renewed through honest reckoning, structural reform, and a recommitment to the humanity it seeks to protect.
 Without such deliberate efforts, South Africa risks relegating its constitutional dream to the realm of aspiration rather than achievement.

 Chantel King MP, ‘The DA’s alternative NSFAS funding model’ (31 Aug 2023) < https://www.da.org.za/2023/08/the-das-alternative-nsfas-funding-model > accessed 28 April 2025